nicholaswilde/frame-fi/README.md

 - **FTP Access:** Connect to the device with an FTP client using the IP on the display and credentials set in `WiFiManager` to upload files.

-Log into the device via FTP.

 ```shell
 ftp <HOST>
 ```

-Upload pictures to the device.

 ```shell
 put my-picture.png